- Behind the Scenes Tours

 Are the sexes and ages of the animals known?

-The animals are a mixture of different sexes, and it is estimated the age range is 4 to 10 years.
+The animals are a mixture of different sexes, and at the time the import application was submitted the animals were estimated to be 4 to 10 years old.

 Where will the beluga whales stay until you bring them to the U.S.?